 This list is a culmination of those experiences, a personal guide to the signature restaurants that I believe consistently deliver something truly special.
 These are the places that have left a lasting impression, not just for their food, but for the entire narrative they create from the moment you step inside.

-Three Signature Dining Experiences at Marina Bay Sands
+Five Signature Dining Experiences at Marina Bay Sands

 1. Waku Ghin